 (c) To the extent stockholders may take action by consent in accordance with the Certificate of Incorporation and the Bylaws, any stockholder of record seeking to have the stockholders authorize or take corporate action by consent shall, by written notice in proper form and delivered to the Secretary at the principal executive offices of the Corporation, request the Board of Directors to fix a record date (such written notice, a "Record Date Request").
 To be in proper form, a Record Date Request shall: (a) bear the signature and the date of signature by the stockholder of record submitting such request and (b) include all information required to be set forth in a notice under Section 1.12 as if the action were to be effected at a stockholder meeting.
-The Board of Directors shall promptly, but in No event later than ten (10) days after the date on which a Record Date Request is received, adopt a resolution fixing the record date to determine the stockholders entitled to act by consent, which date shall not precede the date upon which such resolution is adopted by the Board of Directors.
+The Board of Directors shall promptly, but in No event later than ten (10) days after the date on which a Record Date Request is received, adopt a resolution fixing the record date to determine the stockholders entitled to act by consent, which date shall not precede the date upon which such resolution is adopted by the Board of Directors and which shall not be more than ten (10) days after the date upon which the resolution fixing the record date is adopted by the Board of Directors.

 (d) In the event of the delivery, in accordance with Section 1.11 and applicable law, to the Corporation of a written consent or written consents to take corporate action and/or any related revocation or revocations, the Corporation shall appoint one or more Inspectors of Election for the purpose of performing promptly a ministerial review of the validity of the consents and revocations.
 For the purpose of permitting the Inspector or Inspectors of Election to perform such review, No action by written consent and without a meeting shall be effective until such Inspector or Inspectors have completed their review, determined that the requisite number of valid and unrevoked consents delivered to the Corporation in accordance with Section 1.11 and applicable law have been obtained to authorize or take the action specified in the consents, and certified such determination for entry in the records of the Corporation.
-Nothing contained herein shall in any way be construed to suggest or imply that the Board of Directors or Inspectors of Election, or to take any other action (including, without limitation, the commencement, prosecution or defense of any litigation with respect thereto, and the seeking of injunctive relief in such litigation).
+Nothing contained herein shall in any way be construed to suggest or imply that the Board of Directors or any stockholder shall not be entitled to contest the validity of any consent or revocation thereof, whether before or after such certification by the Inspector or Inspectors of Election, or to take any other action (including, without limitation, the commencement, prosecution or defense of any litigation with respect thereto, and the seeking of injunctive relief in such litigation).